0xsequence/signals-implicit-mode/README.md

 ### Register Your Project URLs

 Select your `Project ID`.
-This can be any `bytes32`.
-Check the current registry to ensure there is no collision with an existing project.
+The project ID is composed of two parts:
+- A 12-byte (24 hex characters) upper portion that you choose
+- Your address as the lower 20 bytes

-To claim your project ID, call the `claimProject(bytes32 projectId)` function.
+To claim your project ID, call the `claimProject(bytes12 projectIdUpper)` function.
+The contract will automatically combine your chosen upper portion with your address to create the full project ID.

 > [!TIP]
 > Consider claiming your project ID on every chain you wish to support.
 Claiming a project ID does not imply you must use it.

+As the project owner, you can:
-Add supported redirect URLs by calling the `addProjectUrl(bytes32 projectId, string memory projectUrl)` function.
+- Add supported redirect URLs by calling `addProjectUrl(bytes32 projectId, string memory projectUrl)`
+- Remove URLs using `removeProjectUrl(bytes32 projectId, string memory projectUrl)`
+- Transfer project ownership using `transferProject(bytes32 projectId, address newOwner)`

+Anyone can list all project URLs using `listProjectUrls(bytes32 projectId)`.

 Integrate your contracts with the registry using your project ID as described in the next section.